 Thinking of buying a new car VS a used one?
 In many countries, you now have the option to buy officially reconditioned used cars that may be less than a year old and in superb condition, practically like new.
 In any case, the biggest con of buying a new car is the depreciation you will be hit with as soon as you walk out of the dealer with the car keys in your hand.

 Let’s take a look at some statistics on how cars depreciate.
 Keep in mind that some models and brands depreciate less than others.
 For example, Audi and Mercedes cars keep their value much more over the years than, say Opel and Citroen cars.

-As soon as you buy the car, its value decreases by 18%.
+If you buy a new car, it will devalue around 17% in its first year of use.
 From then onwards, it depreciates around 10% a year during the first six years of its lifetime.
 Following this period, cars will depreciate at around 5% per year, and from the 9th year onwards the change in value is very little since the car would have already lost 84% of its value.